 172 Baldwin St., Kensington Market

-While this bakery looks fairly nondescript from the outside, rest assured, Blackbird churns out the best bread in town.
-With British chef April Blomfield (also of NYC gastropub The Spotted Pig) as an investor, no stone is left unturned in the quest for the perfect slice.
-Blackbird uses only the freshest, stone-ground, unbleached flour—older flour really does have a negative impact on the taste—made from a heritage Canadian grain called Red Fife.
-(Traditional fermentation methods are used to give their sourdough that signature sourness.)
-Lines wind down to the street come the weekend for Blackbird's baguettes, focaccia, spelt, and sesame loaves as well as their flaky pastries.
-For the ambitious at-home baker with room to spare in their luggage, bags of their custom flour are available for purchase.
+While this bakery looks fairly nondescript from the outside, rest assured Blackbird churns out the best bread in town.
+With British chef April Bloomfield (also of NYC gastropub the Spotted Pig) as an investor, no stone is left unturned in the quest for the perfect slice.
+Blackbird uses only the freshest stone-ground unbleached flour—older flour really does have a negative impact on the taste—made from a heritage Canadian grain called Red Fife.
+(Traditional fermentation methods are used to give the sourdough that signature sourness.)
+Lines wind down to the street come the weekend for Blackbird's baguettes, focaccia, spelt, and sesame loaves as well as its flaky pastries.
+For the ambitious at-home baker with room to spare in their luggage, bags of the custom flour are available for purchase.

 28 Kensington Ave, Kensington Market

 This beautiful, Scandinavian-style café centers around the Swedish tradition of fika—which essentially means taking a break through the day for a coffee and ideally sweet snack.
 The interior is an oasis of Scandi calm—all bleached wood and greenery.
 (There's even a sweet nook lined with old books.)
 The menu is a healthy but deeply delicious mix of Nordic granola with stewed fruit, banana on toast, and signature Swedish treats like cinnamon and cardamom buns, alongside inventive riffs on classics, like lavender-infused brownies and chamomile cookies.

 160 Baldwin St., Kensington Market